orchidsoftware/orchid.software/docs/en/docs/legend.md

 }
 ```

-The first argument is expected to receive a key specified in the query method of the screen, which should be arrays or models.
-And the second is which columns you want to display.
+In the example above, the first argument passed to the `Layout::legend()` method is the key for the data to be displayed.
+This key should correspond to an array or model that has been passed to the screen's `query` method.
+The second argument is an array of `Sight` objects, each representing a data point to be displayed.

-Many methods for the `Sight` class are in common with `TD` (used in the [table](/en/docs/table/)).
-For example, you can also add an explanation:
+Many methods of the `Sight` class are similar to those of the `TD` class used in the [Table](/en/docs/table) layout.
+For example, you can add a popover to provide additional information about a data point:

 ```php
 Layout::legend('user', [